DataJuggler/DataTier.Net/README.md

 # Updates & News

+9.17.2026: I fixed a bug the Custom Method Editors have been ignoring Top Rows and Custom Where Clause.
+This affects Find & Fetch All methods.

 Update 8.29.2026: Some new code I wrote last week has a flaw.

 See if you can spot the flaw: